Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Introduction

+Recent breakthroughs in automated labeling platforms like Encord \cite{clough2025avlabelingplatforms} have integrated Foundation Models such as SAM2 to facilitate precise segmentation across 2D, 3D, and video data, significantly reducing manual effort while improving label consistency.
+Moreover, the adoption of "human-in-the-loop" workflows ensures that expert verification remains a critical safety check for complex scenarios like multi-agent occlusions and adverse weather conditions.
 Concrete examples further illustrate the importance of robust datasets in autonomous driving.
 The Waymo Open Dataset, for instance, has been instrumental in advancing research by providing high-quality data for perception and planning tasks \cite{hamon2022artificial}.
-Similarly, the Autonomous Vehicles: Timeline and Roadmap Ahead report highlights the need for comprehensive safety analyses and rigorous validation processes to mitigate risks associated with dataset insufficiencies \cite{mirzarazi2024safety}.\\
+Similarly, the Autonomous Vehicles: Timeline and Roadmap Ahead report highlights the need for comprehensive safety analyses and rigorous validation processes to mitigate risks associated with dataset insufficiencies \cite{mirzarazi2024safety}.

+To bridge the gap between static datasets and real-world reasoning, the DriveLMM-o1 dataset, released in 2025 \cite{ishaq2025drivelmm}, provides explicit step-by-step reasoning annotations, enabling models to "think" through perception, prediction, and planning tasks rather than relying solely on pattern recognition.
+This shift toward reasoning-centric datasets is critical for ensuring compliance with complex traffic rules and improving safety in long-tail scenarios.
 To address these concerns, researchers have proposed guidelines for improving AI safety through safe dataset preparation.
 Mirzarazi et al. \cite{mirzarazi2024safety} discuss the potential safety risks of deploying deep neural network classifiers in ADAS and offer recommendations for mitigating these risks.
 Wang et al. \cite{wang2025collaborative} focus on collaborative perception datasets, emphasizing the importance of multi-agent information fusion to enhance perception accuracy and safety.
-Additionally, the Joint Research Centre's analysis \cite{hamon2022artificial} provides insights into the vulnerabilities of AI components in automated driving and suggests strategies to reduce these risks.\\
+Additionally, the Joint Research Center's analysis \cite{hamon2022artificial} provides insights into the vulnerabilities of AI components in automated driving and suggests strategies to reduce these risks.